 Hope you like my cute ladies' chicken costume!

 Pattern or design used: My own design

-Posted on Nov 7th, 2012 in how-to, fabric, embellishments, tools & supplies, reader's closet, hem, simple, chicken, colonel sanders
+Posted on Nov 7th, 2012 in All How-To, fabric, embellishments, tools & supplies, reader's closet, hem, simple, chicken, colonel sanders

 Halloween Costume Contest 2012